lulab/exSEEK_docs/get_started.md

 ## Prepare input files

 You can follow the following instrucstions to prepare data and config files before running some certain modules.
+You should prepare genome and annotation, put the input data in the right directory, fill in the data configuration file correcly.
 Suppose the root directory is `exSEEK`.
-You should prepare genome and annotation,
+The dataset is called `cfRNA`.

 ### Genome and annotation directory